All India Institute of Medical Sciences, Delhi: AIIMS (Delhi) Campus Redevelopment Master plan 2019

-The project would provide highly specialized state-of-the-art healthcare to the patients and an integrated 'One Campus' answer to all the investigative, physiotherapeutic, operative, rehabilitative and vocational needs of the patients.
-It would ensure smart mobility and accessibility for the patients and become an apex tertiary care centre for advancement of research, clinical applications and management of patients.
+The project would provide complete healthcare to the patients and a 'One Campus' answer to all the investigative, physiotherapeutic, operative, and rehabilitative needs of the patients.
+It would ensure mobility and accessibility for the patients and become a care centre for advancement of research, clinical applications and management of patients.

 Works expected as per the Redevelopment Master plan

-By 2024, AIIMS (New Delhi) will add around 3,000 more beds to its existing strength of 2,478 beds.
+By 2024, AIIMS (Delhi) will add around 3,000 more beds to its existing strength of 2,478 beds.
 So there will be a facility of approximately 5,500 beds in service by then.

 A move that will come as a relief for thousands of patients who visit the hospital every day as presently the hospital sees a daily footfall of almost 15,000 patients and their attendants.
 It also aims to strengthen patient-care services and residential facilities for faculty members and staff.

 Officials said the estimated cost of executing the master plan is around ₹10,345 crore, including ₹1,000 crore for hiring manpower.
 The project will be completed in two phases; while Phase 1 will be completed in 46 months, the second phase will be finalized in 70 months.
 As per the plan, a convention centre, a guesthouse with 40 rooms, a hostel with more than 4,500 rooms and 500 residential units with allied car parking will be set up.

 As there is no scope of further expansion with the limited availability of land, residential facilities stretching from Trauma Centre campus, West Campus (Ansari Nagar) to East Campus (Ansari Nagar) and Ayurvigyan Nagar Campus will be relocated.
 This will free up space in the main campus and allow to expand vertically.

 With senior faculty members raising issues of shortage of labs and operation theaters in the institute, the administration hopes the upcoming project will look into that concern.
 This new plan will also create scope for research projects, which have been pending due to space constraints.